Henrike Brandstötter

-Henrike Brandstötter (born 13 October 1975) is an Austrian politician of NEOS serving as a member of the National Council since 2019.
-From 2015 to 2020, she was a member of the district council of Wieden.
+Henrike Brandstötter (born 13 October 1975) is an Austrian politician of NEOS who has been serving as a member of the National Council since 2019.
+From 2015 to 2020, she had been a member of the Wieden district council.

+Brandstötter is media spokesperson for Neos in the Stocker coalition, working on reforming the ORF via hackathon methods.
+In early 2026 the ORF rejected propaganda accusations she had launched.
+Brandstötter favored reducing the number of ORF foundation trustees (Stiftungsräte) to nine, and select them based on “expertise rather than party politics.”